Ni-Langguth/MARBLE/README.md

  - Upload a VM to the S3 bucket
  - Download a VM from the S3 bucket
  - Some useful prlctl commands
+ - How to debug a problem

-Configure a VM host-mac (mandatory)
+Configure a VM host-mac (prerequisite)
 -----
 1 Setup assistant
   Follow setup_assistant.txt